CSaunders41/aimBot/README.md

 - **Settings Tuning**: Adjust monster weights based on your playstyle preferences
 - **Line of Sight**: Keep line of sight checking enabled for better targeting accuracy
 - **Debugging**: Enable debug options if targeting isn't working as expected
+- **Auto-Click Modes**: Auto-Click requires the toggle ON.
+It fires in Automatic Targeting; and can also fire in Manual mode if "Auto Click in Manual Mode" is enabled

 ### Troubleshooting
 - **Not targeting**: Check that monsters are within your aim range